bonny/WordPress-Simple-History/readme.txt

 **Added**

+- Check that loggers has a slug set (useful when developing loggers so that step is not missed).
 - Added documentation with example for filter `SimpleHistoryNewRowsNotifier/interval`.
 - Add cached = true|false to AJAX JSON answer when fetching events or checking for new events.
 It's a simple way to see if an object cache is in use and is working.
 - Log if "Send personal data export confirmation email" is checked when adding a Data Export Request.